Munster2020/HDIP_CSDA_PROJECT/README.md

 'petal length in cm', 'petal width in cm', 'class'])
 ```
 ### 3. Redirect to text file
 For this project we were asked to output our findings to a text file.
-In order to do this I used the below piece of code which uses the Sys module mentioned previously.
+In order to do this, I used the below piece of code which uses the Sys module mentioned previously.
 ```python
 sys.stdout = open("iris_summary.txt", 'w')
 ```
 ### 4. Data exploration
-Having obtained the data the next step was to perform some exploratory data analysis.
+Having obtained the data, the next step was to perform some exploratory data analysis.
 Looking in more detail at the dataset attributes, classifications of Iris plant and datatypes.
 The code below confirmed a relatively small dataset with only 150 records (50 in each class) namely Iris Setosa, Iris Versicolour and Iris Virginica.
 There is four numeric predictive attributes (float64) and the class (object).
-There is no missing values.
+There are no missing values.
 ```python
 print('===============')
 print('First Five Rows')